llamerada-jp/colonio/simulator/README.md

 # If you want to stop k3s
 sudo systemctl stop k3s

+# If you want to remove chaos-mesh
+k3s kubectl delete ns chaos-mesh

 # If you want to remove k3s
 sudo k3s-uninstall.sh
 ```